DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

-# This is the code for the paper "Fully Convolutional Recurrent Networks for Crop Recognition Using Image Sequences"
+# This is the code for the paper "Fully Convolutional Recurrent Networks for Multidate Crop Recognition from Multitemporal Image Sequence"

 This is an unpolished version which will be optimized soon.